felix-clark/ndarray-glm/README.md

 ## Status

-This package is in early alpha and the interface is likely to undergo many changes.
+This package is in alpha and the interface could undergo changes.
 Even the return value of certain functions may change from one release to the next.
+Correctness is not guaranteed.

 The regression algorithm uses iteratively re-weighted least squares (IRLS) with a step-halving procedure applied when the next iteration of guesses does not increase the likelihood.

-Much of the logic is done at the type/trait level to avoid compiling code a user does not need and to allow general implementations that the compiler can optimize in trivial cases.

 Suggestions (via issues) and pull requests are welcome.